 Well, after seeing a few clips by Teal Sherer I thought I’d spice things up a bit.
 “I was wearing 6″ heels and walking on my sub, when all of a sudden…….”
 Ok.
 Not really.
 Really, people!?
 I was 18.
 You think I’d have a sub?!
-I’d totally only be allowed to be a dom.
+I’d never be allowed to be a dom.
 Really.
 Do you know nothing?!
-For real though, I was paralyzed in a car wreck and I am now what is considered a L1,2 paraplegic.
+Real answer: I was paralyzed in a car wreck and I am now what is considered a L1,2 paraplegic.
 (L=Lumbar/lower back)

 - But you have such a good attitude……Well…I’d rather be HAPPY then feel sorry for myself.
 Only I can make me happy and I have to live with what I have.
 It can’t be changed so why be miserable when I can be just as happy if not HAPPIER than the next person?

 - Where does the feeling stop? (in other words I am too embarrassed to ask you if you can feel it when you have sex or have to pee or poop)